Municipal Bonds, can they make a difference in your choice of retirement options?

 Are you interested in investing in Municipal Bonds?
-They can provide significant benefits if there benefits match up with your goals.
+They can provide significant benefits if their benefits match up with your goals.
 Be careful; make sure you know how they work and how to maximize your investment and learn the disadvantages.
 Here are 5 secrets about municipal bonds.

 Secret 1: Know the Municipal Bond Offering Calendar

 Issuers of Municipal bonds are typically states and municipalities.
 They usually close out their fiscal years on June 30th.
 Beginning with June and each quarter afterward, more municipal bonds are entering the marketplace.
-These dates can give you much more opportunity to invest in new issues and to have ore chance to maximize your yield.
+These dates can give you much more opportunity to invest in new issues and to have more chances to maximize your yield.
 The Wall Street Journal (and other publications) publishes these dates and offerings.

 Secret 2: Rating Agencies Can Be Inaccurate

 Rating agencies are paid to rate bond offerings and a supposed to be impartial.
 Recent discoveries by a government investigation have shown rating agencies have been influenced in the past in some regions of investment vehicles.
 Rating agencies should be unbiased and should use a standardized approach to quantitative models based upon the local economy, fiscal structure, and debt burden.
 Judging a municipal issuer’s capacity to pay their obligations, while qualitative factors, such as the strength of management should also be part of the process, but often not.

-Rating agencies should be dependable and probably more than not are, but be careful, it is possible they are making their judgment without 100% of the actual needed facts.
+Rating agencies should be dependable and probably more than not are, but be careful, it is possible they are making their judgment without 100% of the actually needed facts.
 Always get a second opinion and if possible, look at more than one rating for the same investment.

 Often the actual broker selling the investment will help us its independent rating service to offer a broader spectrum of information.
 Ask.

 Secret 3: The Hidden Tax